Broadchurch series 2: Casting

 Actor Matthew Gravelle was the first member of the series one cast to be asked to return for series two.
 Chris Chibnall asked him if he would appear in a "courtroom drama" follow-on to Broadchurch the next year, and Gravelle instantly agreed.
 Only his wife, actress Mali Harries, knew of his participation.

 According to Olivia Colman, Chris Chibnall telephoned the series one cast in April 2013 and secured their verbal assent to return for another season.
 But it wasn't clear who would be returning.
 Jodie Whittaker said the cast was told during the week between episodes seven and eight of series one that Broadchurch was being brought back for a second season.
 But Chibnall did not tell the actors who would be returning for series two.

 David Tennant and Olivia Colman both agreed to star in series two.
-Neither actor was obligated to return, but without them, Chibnall said, "We would not have done it, absolutely.
+Neither actor was obliged to return, but without them, Chibnall said, "We would not have done it, absolutely.
 Luckily they wanted to come back because they weren't contracted to."
 Chibnall initially expressed his opinion that Tennant would be unable to return, due to both Tennant's heavy work schedule as well as character Alec Hardy's health problems.
 Attitude magazine went so far as to call Tennant's return "unlikely".
 Nevertheless, Colman and Tennant's participation was first reported by the Daily Mirror in late October 2013.
 Colman confirmed her participation on 5 November 2013.
 Tennant denied being cast on the show in February 2014, saying "I'm still waiting" to hear if his character would be in the second series, but his participation was attested to in March 2014 by co-star Jodie Whittaker.
 Colman and Tennant's casting was officially announced by ITV on 12 May 2014 by the Radio Times.